The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 Needs: Machines + Materials

-Students pursuing vocational fashion training have no machines.
-Theory only.
-Skills without practice produce frustration, not graduates.
+Students pursuing fashion training have no sewing machines.
+Theory alone cannot produce skilled graduates.

-The electrical engineering training area at COTECC that has no functional equipment
+Electrical engineering training area at COTECC with no functional equipment

 Needs: Wiring + Components

-Future electricians learning from diagrams in a room with no cable, no panels, no live circuits.
-The profession requires hands.
-They have none.
+Future electricians are learning from diagrams in a room with no cable, panels, or live components.

-The science laboratory at COTECC with no chemicals, equipment or supplies
+Science laboratory at COTECC with no chemicals or equipment

 Joshua T. Berglan interviewing students at COTECC in Bafut, Cameroon